JoeTheGuitarist/documentation_docs/Templates/Porting_component.md

 [Optional] The generated documentation is located at {{DOCS.MBED_LINK}}.

 ## Requirements

-- list of requirements for the implementation to be ported - headers to be included, use of any other files outside of this porting, etc
+- List of requirements for the implementation to be ported: headers to include, additinoal files and so on.

-Some more info about the module comes here.
+{{Some more info about the module comes here.}}

 ## API

-A few words about what the API does and doesn't offer.
-Especially if functionality I might expect is actually in a different API.
+{{A few words about what the API does and doesn't offer.
+Especially if functionality I might expect is actually in a different API.}}

 Please implement the functions listed below.